Keiko Sonoi: Film role in Matsu

 The child actor billed as Akio Sawamura (actor Hiroyuki Nagato of later years) said he earnestly wished he could marry a woman like Sonoi.

-The director, Hiroshi Inagaki recalled that Takako Irie and had been the first choices for the role but were not available, and the offer was made to Sonoi on Sayo's recommendation.
+The director, Hiroshi Inagaki recalled that Takako Irie and Fukuko Sayo had been the first choices for the role but were not available, and the offer was made to Sonoi on Sayo's recommendation.

 Due to success of this film, Daiei offered Sonoi a studio contract, but she declined saying she preferred to continue studying with her theatrical company, Kuraku-za (cf. below).
 The director, Hiroshi Inagaki was eager to sign Sonoi onto his new projects at the time; in later years, the director reflected that Sonoi was "not so much a skilled performer as someone with a passion for performing.
 She had the basics of inhabiting the persona of her role, down pat".